bombasticSlacks/Aspirant/Game/Mounts.md

 - Additional storage
 - Potential combat use

 Mounts of all kinds have 3 primary stats.
-When you need to make a skill test on behalf of your mount, you will generally roll Relevant Stat + [Husbandry](Husbandry)
+When you need to make a skill test on behalf of your mount, you will generally roll Relevant Stat + [Mannerism](Communication#Mannerism)

 ### Mobility
 How well your mount moves.
 Any time your mount needs to avoid something, jump, rush to a location, this is the relevant attribute.